-EXPH 480 PROGRAM DESIGN AND APPLICATION OF STRENGTH AND CONDITIONING PRINCIPLES will examine the various anatomical and physiological aspects associated with strength and conditioning.
-A detailed analysis of skeletal muscle physiology will be presented during the first part of the course.
+EXPH 480 STRENGTH AND CONDITIONING PROGRAM DESIGN will examine the various anatomical and physiological aspects associated with strength and conditioning.
+This course will provide an application of exercise physiological and biomechanical principles to the design of strength and conditioning programs.
 The students will have opportunities to analyze and design a strength and conditioning program for athletes from various sports or for individuals with special needs.
-Prerequisites: HHP 100, HHP 120, HHP 130 or HHP 371.
+Prerequisites: EXPH 470.
 3 credits.

-HHP 489 PRACTICUM IN ADAPTIVE PHYSICAL EDUCATION introduces the student to a clinical experience with an adaptive cohort.
+HHP 489 PRACTICUM IN ADAPTED PHYSICAL EDUCATION introduces the student to a clinical experience with an adaptive cohort.
 Must be taken simultaneously with HHP 412.
 0-1 credits.